Analysis of statically determinate structures;

 If you are experiencing personal or academic

-challenges including, but not limited to food or
+challenges, including but not limited to food or housing issues, family

 Personal Relationships